YasinAflatoon/Java/notes/MethodsAndObjects.md

 # Methods and Object

-In this tutorial we're going to talk more specifically, about methods and how they are related to objects.
+In this tutorial, we're going to talk more specifically, about methods and how they are related to objects.

 ## static and non-static